 In light of these risks some policy makers are contemplating living with a nuclear North Korea but freezing their development.
 Lawrence Korb, a former US assistant secretary of defence, suggested direct talks with the North with an offer to formally end the Korean war, also added:

 “Eventually that’s how you’re going to settle this.
 You’re going to have to recognise North Korea as a nuclear power – you want to stop it where they are, and guarantee their sovereignty,”

 However, proposals from China and Russia of a ‘double suspension‘, suspending the North’s nuclear programme and the US’ and South Korea’s military activities, have been rejected out of hand.

 The current stand off between North Korea and the US is clearly not sustainable.
-The US is tries to ratchet up the pressure with imposing ever tougher sanctions.
-But for the regime self survival outweighs the pain of sanctions all they do is delay the outcome – Something will have to give…
+The US is ratcheting up the pressure with the imposition of ever tougher sanctions.
+But for the regime self survival outweighs the pain of sanctions, all they do is delay the outcome – Something will have to give…

 The deteriorating relations between North Korea and the US has raised fears of the crisis spilling over into conflict, the UN Secretary-General Antonio Guterres warned that,

 We must not sleepwalk our way into war..

 Regime change carries risks of the economic collapse of the North, the impact of which would spill over into the South.

 A combination of regime priorities, bureaucratic mismanagement and sanctions has throttled economic development in North Korea.
 Its GDP at $28 billion (2013 est.) is barely above the levels of the late 80s and is dwarfed by South Korea’s $1.411 trillion (2016 est.).